 The stub also should show the employer information: company name, address and possibly the employer identification number, or EIN.
 If the EIN isn't on a pay stub and you received a W-2 from the errant employer in prior years, the tax number will be on the old statements.
 You don't have to have the EIN, but it will help when the IRS processes your return.

 Armed with this information, call the IRS at (800) 829-1040 for help in obtaining the missing form.
 The IRS will use the employment data you gathered -- along with your personal information, such as your Social Security number and dates of employment -- to remind your boss that you need a substitute W-2.

 The IRS will send your boss a special form noting that you did not receive your W-2.
 You'll get a copy of that notice along with a Form 4852, Substitute for Form W-2, Wage and Tax Statement.
 If, even after nudging from the IRS, your employer doesn't send you a replacement W-2 in time for you to file your tax return, you may file using Form 4852 in place of your missing wage statement.

 If you get your official W-2 after filing with the substitute form and its data is different from what you reported on your return, you need to refile.
 Do this by completing Form 1040X, Amended U.S. Individual Income Tax Return.

-If you can't get through to the IRS, you can download Form 4852 on the Internet and fill out the replacement wage statement yourself.
+If you can't get through to the IRS, you can download Form 4852 from Bankrate's site or the IRS website and fill out the replacement wage statement yourself.